evkx/evkx.github.io/content/technology/charging/connectors/_index.md

 ### Type 2

-Type 2 is the standard Level 1 and Level 2 charging connector for most European EVs, except Teslas.
+Type 2 is the standard Level 2 charging connector for European EVs.
 It was created by the International Electrotechnical Commission (IEC) and works with any Level 1 or Level 2 charger in Europe.
 It has a round shape with seven pins and a latch.
 It can deliver up to 43 kW of power.

 <figure>
     <a href="https://media.evkx.net/multimedia/technology/charging/connectors/type2_1.jpg">